JIITODC/bot/CONTRIBUTING.md

 How to open an issue
 1. Open the bot repo on github: https://github.com/JIITODC/bot
 2. Click on the issues tab
-3. Click on the green colored `New Issue` button and follow one of the proposed issue templates.
-If none of them fits for your issue, create a custom issue.
+3. Click on the green colored **New Issue** button.
+4. Describe the issue so that it is easy for someone to understand it.
 See [this](https://docs.github.com/en/free-pro-team@latest/github/managing-your-work-on-github/creating-an-issue) for help with creating issues.

+TODO: Add Issue templates